nbyl/cd-workshop-demo/README.md

 Now run your build again twice.
 You should notice a speedup on the second run.

 ## Lab 3: Publish docker container

+First we need to enable the build pod to build docker images.
+Configure Jenkins to mount the corresponding socket:

+* "Manage Jenkins"
+* "Configure System"
+* Search for "Kubernetes Pod Template"
+  * Change "Docker Image" to "nbyl/jenkins-slave-docker-image-build:3.10-2"
+  * "Add Volume" &rarr; "Host Path Volume"
+    * "Host Path": /run/docker.sock
+    * "Mount path": /run/docker.sock
+  * "Add Volume" &rarr; "Host Path Volume"
+    * "Host Path": /var/run/docker.sock
+    * "Mount path": /var/run/docker.sock

-After upgrading run the pipeline again.
+After saving run the pipeline again.
 It will call another gradle task that builds a docker container.
 Publishing is currently disabled as we are on a minikube system and the image will always be present.
 But why don't you implement this as an exercise?